 Later, a friend of mine and I began a swap-meet ministry.
 Every Saturday, for 2 1/2 years, we would set up a booth and pass out gospel literature as well as information that exposed the cults, evolution, the New Age, etc. Needless to say, we had lots of interesting discussions with people and I can honestly declare that it was there at the swap-meet that I learned the most about defending God's word.

 Next came a year-long phone ministry where my new roommate and I put an ad in a local publication.
 It said, "Learn the truth about Mormonism, Jehovah's Witnesses, Christian Science, and Unity.
 Call (phone number).
 We received a great many calls and were able to help many people find the truth in Jesus.
 This was followed by a year of beach evangelism and door-to-door canvassing passing out Christian tracts.
 Soon afterwards I began to teach Bible studies and various classes on evangelism, Christian doctrine, and the cults at local churches.
-I have been studying and defending the truth ever since.
-So far, it has been for more than 20 years now.
+I have been studying and defending the truth since 1980.

 In 1985, the Lord called me to attend a Lutheran College (Christ College Irvine, CA) where I earned my Bachelors in Social Science.
 I graduated from Westminster Theological Seminary in Escondido, CA, with a Masters of Divinity, in 1991.
 Two years ago I was ordained by my church as an assistant pastor and as an Internet missionary.

 My ministry on the Internet began in October of 1995 when I published a Web page on Christian doctrine and the cults.
 To my surprise, the information was well received and requests for more began to pour in.
-After five years with CARM, I have received over 30,000 emails, one million page-views on the home page, and numerous testimonies of how CARM has helped people.
+Since 1995, through 2015, CARM has received 150 million page-views, and numerous testimonies of how CARM has helped people.

 CARM has opened many opportunities for me to teach God's word.
 In April of 1997, I received a phone call from a Christian radio host in Oregon who had found my web site.
 He needed a guest speaker for a show on cults.
 I agreed to help him and ended up being his weekly co-host for two years.
 CARM has been reviewed in magazines, the Internet, and on radio.
 I've even been on TV.
 So far it is a hit.